-Lucy Joffe is the Assistant Commissioner for Housing Policy at the Department of Housing Preservation and Development (“HPD”).
-Lucy previously worked as the Executive Director of Regulatory Compliance at HPD, an attorney-advisor in the Office of General Counsel of the U.S. Department of Housing and Urban Development and as a legislative aide to New York City Council Member Dan Garodnick.
+Lucy Joffe is the Assistant Commissioner for Housing Policy at the Department of Housing Preservation and Development (“HPPD”).
+Lucy previously worked as the Executive Director of Regulatory Compliance at HPD, an attorney-advisor in the office of General Counsel of the U.S. Department of Housing and Urban Development and as the legislative aide to New York City Counsil Member Dan Garodnick.
 She also taught elementary and middle school English as a Second Language at P.S./I.S.
 50 in East Harlem as a Teach for America corps member and worked in several Detroit public schools as an Americorps member.
-Lucy earned a J.D. from the New York University School of Law, an M.S. for Teachers from Pace University and a B.A. in sociology with a political science minor from the University of Michigan.
+Lucy earned a J.D. from the New York University School of Law, an M.S. for Teachers from Pace University, and a B.A. in sociology with a political science minor from the University of Michigan.